jondot/rust-how-do-i-start/README.md

 From here, since everyone have their own taste, visit [Rust Books](https://lborb.github.io/book/) from time to time to pick up a resource that you feel can move you forward to the next step.

-## Hold on!
+## 🤾‍♂️ Hold on!
 I want to just play around before deciding to start

+_Some links to give you a feeling of Rust, if you're not ready to make the jump yet, or need some convincing to invest the time_

 * Try the [tour of rust](https://tourofrust.com/index.html)
 * [A gentle intro to Rust](https://stevedonovan.github.io/rust-gentle-intro/readme.html)

-## Cool stuff to have open in a tab while working
+## 💻 Cool stuff to have open in a tab while working

+_If you have multiple screens, and like a full immersive learning experience - you can keep these open at all times_

 * [A big cheatsheet](https://www.cheats.rs/) or [a smaller cheatsheet](https://upsuper.github.io/rust-cheatsheet/)
 * A fun [syntax explorer explainer](https://jrvidal.github.io/explaine.rs/)
 * [awesome-rust](https://github.com/rust-unofficial/awesome-rust) and [are we there yet](https://wiki.mozilla.org/Areweyet) for when you're reaching out for a library or need inspiration

-# I'm a Node Developer
+# Extras: Node.js Developers

+_These links will help bridge the mental model when you're coming from Node.js_

 1. Add [Rust for node developers](https://github.com/Mercateo/rust-for-node-developers) to your schedule, which is a soft intro just to get your bearings.